 - Crossover: One April 1st gag involved Maximumbler, Chris Hallbeck's other webcomic, and Biff switching main characters for a day.
 They became Biffmumble and The Book of Max, each using certain elements of the other (IE Biff's surreal humor in 3-panel form.
 Maximumble with a cynical scene complete with caption)

-- Convection Schmonvection: Averted recently, where he melts into a puddle next to lava, as to be an inversion; reader comments joke that Biff appears to have been previously made of cheese or vanilla ice cream.
+- Convection Schmonvection: Averted in this strip, where he melts into a puddle next to lava, as to be an inversion; reader comments joke that Biff appears to have been previously made of cheese or vanilla ice cream.
 (See: Unexplained Recovery below)

 - Companion Cube: While Biff never interacts with other people objects are a different matter.
 For example his toaster is on more anti-depressants than he is.